Nimmi Harasgama

-Nimmi Harasgama (නිම්මි හරස්ගම) is an actress, writer, and producer.
+Nimmi Harasgama (නිම්මි හරස්ගම) is a Sri Lankan-British actress, writer, and producer.
 The British National Television Awards nominated her for best "Drama Performance" for her portrayal of Nurse Mari in ITV's The Good Karma Hospital.
 She made her screen-debut through the English movie Mother Teresa in 1997 by portraying a supporting character.
 Her first appearance in Sri Lankan cinema. was as the lead in the Sinhalese movie Ira Madiyama (2003) for which she won Best Performance/Best Actress at several international and national award ceremonies - these included the 2004 International Film Festival of Las Palmas and 2006 SIGNIS Salutation Awards Ceremony.

 Personal life

 Nimmi Harasgama was born in Colombo, Sri Lanka to a Sinhalese father and Tamil mother.
 She has two siblings from her father's first marriage: the artist Nelun Harasgama and Prithi Harasgama.
 When she was five her family moved to the UK where she attended the Westwood House School for Girls a Church of England school.
 Nimmi attended Goldsmiths, University of London where she received a B.A.
 (HONS) in Drama and Theatre Arts.
 In 2001 she received a scholarship to an Acting in Film Workshop at the New York Film Academy.